The Art of Parenting: Nurturing Your Child’s Development

 While children raised in this environment may feel loved, they may also have difficulty with authority figures outside of the home.
 This type of environment can lead to problems such as entitlement and lack of accountability.

-The Authoritative Style
+The Authoritative Style.

 Authoritative parenting combines elements from both authoritarian and permissive styles.
 Parents who follow this style have clear expectations for behavior but provide love, warmth, and support for their children.
 This approach allows children to explore their environment while still providing structure for safety.